-This nutty rhubarb crumble is brilliant if you're looking for an easy fruity dessert for just one person.
+This nutty small batch rhubarb crumble is brilliant if you're looking for an easy fruity dessert for just one person.
 It's a serious comfort food recipe that's perfect for cooler autumn and winter days.

 Rhubarb crumble has to be one of my favourite desserts.
 It's just about impossible to get it wrong.
 Unfortunately my husband doesn't like rhubarb so making any dessert to share is just a waste of time.